CodeXAcademyTechnologies/springhill-code-102n2/README.md

   - Quiz, whether or not answer checked is correct and how it affects a score

 Today were going to use the following concepts to collect input and produce output, definitions are included in Replit.
+- variables
+- prompt() function
+- console.log
+- document.write
+- data types
 - conditionals
 - operators
-- data types
-- variable
-- console.log
-- document.write

 - **Input: Use prompt to grab some input from the user (Name, hour age?)**
 - **Processing: (in this case, conditional generation of dynamic content).
 Using the input, show an if else block.**